 Broad sets of applicability.

 Currently the 802.15.4 standard is extensively implemented for an increasingly diverse range of applications including low complexity, very low cost, very low power consumption, and low data rate wireless connectivity among inexpensive devices, especially targeting the communications requirements of what is now commonly referred to as the Internet of Things.
 802.15.4 specifies a range of PHYs which are suitable for vastly different applications.
-These include higher data rate PHYs for lower latency applications, and low data rate with increased link budget for challenging environments.
-In addition, some of the alternate PHYs provide precision ranging capability that is accurate to much better than one meter.
-Multiple PHYs are currently defined to support a variety of frequency bands.

-Applications include utility, smart city, industrial, entertainment and other consumer products including smart phones, automotive, and the list keeps growing.
+User privacy has been an increasing area of focus in the wireless marketplace.
+Smartphones, for example have been starting to include IEEE Std 802.15.4 radios in them, and this trend seems to be continuing.
+Because of this, enhancing the privacy of the IEEE Std 802.15.4-2020 is needed.

+The set of interested parties is not confined to mobile device manufacturers and users.
+At the same time, static infrastructure that mobile devices are connected to might need some understanding about randomized addresses to cope with them.

 This project builds upon the existing standard, simplifying use of the standard to enable further adoption.

 Multiple vendors and numerous users.

 802.15.4 has been extensively adopted.
-The existing standard is used by a number of industry alliances, including ISA100, Thread, Wi-SUN, ZigBee, the Connected Car Consortium (CCC), Fine Ranging Consortium (FiRa), and the UWB Alliance.
+The existing standard is used by a number of industry alliances, including ISA100, Profibus & Profinet International / omlox, Thread, Wi-SUN, Connectivity Standards Alliance (CSA), the Connected Car Consortium (CCC), Fine Ranging Consortium (FiRa), and the UWB Alliance.
 There are hundreds of vendors of 802.15.4 products and solutions.
 The number of deployed devices is estimated in the 100s of millions and this figure continues to grow.
 The enhancements included in this project are implementable by many of these existing vendors and will attract many new vendors supporting many different user communities.

 Compatibility